magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 **Relevant Sandbox functions: requestPublish**

-Publishing Magic Apps and Functions is potentially dangerous.
+Publishing Apps and Functions is potentially dangerous.
 A malicious App could publish a broken or malicious new version of an App or Function, or deprecate an App or Function against the author's will.
 Assistants should always ask for user approval when requestPublish is called.

 #### Privacy Risk